Stevens Triangle

 A Historic Urban Oasis

-The park is one of five small parks in the area that were donated by the Denny-Blaine Land Company.
-It was named in honor of Isaac Stevens, the Territorial Governor of Washington.
+The park comes with a bit of history too - it's one of five small parks in the area generously donated by the Denny-Blaine Land Company.
+They named this particular spot after Isaac Stevens, who served as Washington's Territorial Governor back in the day.

 All Features & Facilities